• Feb 4, 2025

 Magnolia What is a DXP?

-A great customer experience can positively impact a company’s bottom line.
-Customer-centric companies generate 60% more profit than their counterparts.
+A great customer experience is crucial to your company's bottom line.
+Customer-centric companies generate 60% higher profits than their counterparts.
 Customers are no longer the second or third thought for brands hoping to increase profits; they’re now quickly becoming the top priority.

-More than just a content management system, DXPs provide the DX architecture and flexibility that allow brands to deliver the customer experiences their audience requires in this increasingly digital world.
+More than just a content management system, DXPs provide the DX architecture and flexibility that allow brands to deliver the customer experiences that their audience increasingly see as the standard they expect.

 According to Forrester, a digital experience platform “provides the architectural foundation for flexible, agnostic core services to maximize scale, quality, and insights across channels and systems while delivering context-specific tooling for practitioners to build, manage, and optimize digital journeys on "owned" channels (web, mobile, messaging) and orchestrate third-party experiences (e.g., social, retail marketplaces).”

-With so many channels and so little time, DXP systems help companies to manage all of their content and data in one central location and connect to other pieces of the tech stack to provide insights and a whole lot more.
+With so many channels and so little time, DXPs help companies manage all of their content and data in one central location and connect to other pieces of the tech stack to provide the insights and tools that drive constant improvements.

-How the CMS Evolved to Become the DXP
+For the enterprise, CMS has become the DXP

-The content management world has always been one filled with acronyms to help simplify things.
+The content management world has always been one filled with acronyms that, at least try to, help simplify things.
 However, CMS, WEM, and DXP aren’t just fancy buzzwords; they go a lot deeper and speak to how industry requirements have evolved over the years.

 Let’s take a look at these three tools to see how the industry has evolved to what it is today.